-- > The demo Metadata Adapter is implemented as follows: - No authentication is performed, so the LS\user parameter can be blank; - No custom ids for Item Groups are available.
+- The Metadata Adapter for the welcome page is implemented as follows: - No authentication is performed, so the LS\user parameter can be blank; - No custom ids for Item Groups are available.
 Any set of items can be requested by specifying the space-separated list of item names (to fit them into HTTP commands, the spaces will be represented through '+' characters); - No custom field schema names are available.
-Any set of fields can be requested by specifying the space-separated list of field names (to fit them into HTTP commands, the spaces will be represented through '+' characters).
+Any set of fields can be requested by specifying the space-separated list of field names (to fit them into HTTP commands, the spaces will be represented through '+' characters). - When answering to a Stream Connection, the Server may include many occurrences of the "Preamble" custom header, in order to fill any potential blocking buffer on some intermediate node.